-Urla, one of the quiet, calm and peaceful districts of Izmir, is one of the districts preferred by domestic and foreign tourists for holiday visits in summers.
+Urla, one of the quiet, calm, and peaceful districts of Izmir, is one of the districts preferred by domestic and foreign tourists for holiday visits in the summers.

 It is 40 minutes away from Izmir city center while presenting many destinations that must be visited because of blue flag beaches, clean sea, historical ancient ruins, villages, each one more beautiful than the other with its untouched nature and atmosphere.
 Urla, which offers many different opportunities to its visitors, provides many alternatives for you to discover.

 Cesmealti, Bademler and Barbaros Villages, Karantina Island, Art Street, Yassica Island, Klazomenai, Guvendik Hill, and Malgaca are the must-see places in Urla and its vicinity!

 Cigli county is 17 km from Izmir city center.
 It has a limited number of regions in terms of natural and historical beauties.
 Moreover, it is a district where mostly construction, agriculture, and animal husbandry are developed.